PoOnesNerfect/tsyncp/README.md

 _Warning: Tsyncp is not a message-broker nor it tries to be;
 it's just a message-passing library for simple and convenient use cases._

 _Warning: Tsyncp is still WIP!
-It's usable, but still needs some encode/decode features implemented, extensive testing, documentations, and examples._
+It's very usable, but still needs some encode/decode features implemented, extensive testing, documentations, and examples._

 [std]: https://doc.rust-lang.org/stable/std/
 [tokio]: https://docs.rs/tokio/latest/tokio/index.html